riffomonas/RR_R25_2014/research_plan.md

 As described above, participants will register with the module through a website where they will provide demographic data.
 The website will track the amount of time spent on each item and their responses.
-The autotutorials will request the participants account name so that it is possible to look for their GitHub account to track their performance.
+The autotutorials will request the participants' account name so that it is possible to look for their GitHub account to track their performance.
 It is important to note that aside from the account name, the evaluation will be completely anonymous.
 In general, it is not possible to ascertain a person's identity from their account name.
 Each